madrugafsc/RokuEXV/README.md

 *Note: Replace `<ip address>` with your Roku TV's actual local IP address.*

+## Project Status

+RokuEXV v1.0 is currently considered a complete and functional release.
+The project was created to provide a simple, fast, and straightforward way to control Roku TVs through the local network using the Roku ECP API.

+This was one of my first larger development projects, and it has reached the scope and functionality originally intended.
+Due to the current limitations of the ECP API, there are not many meaningful features left to add without changing the project's original purpose.

+Development is therefore potentially concluded for now.
+The repository will remain public and fully available to anyone who finds it useful.
+Future updates are still possible if new ideas, improvements, or API capabilities make further development worthwhile.

+And the most important -
+Have fun :)

 ## License
 This project is licensed under the **GPL 2.0 (GNU General Public License v2.0)**.
 See the `LICENSE` file for more details.